Varad2001/PodSum/README.md

-# Podcast Summarizer
+# Podcast Monitor Project

-Podcast Summarizer is a Python project that allows you to extract and summarize the text content from podcasts.
-It supports podcasts from YouTube and Listen Notes platforms.
-The project utilizes web scraping, audio conversion, and natural language processing techniques to process the podcast audio files and generate a text summary.

-## Features

-- Extracts audio from YouTube videos and Listen Notes podcasts.
-- Converts audio files to text using automatic speech recognition (ASR) using the Whisper ASR model.
-- Supports downloading the podcast audio files and saving them to the specified directory.
-- Summarizes the extracted text content using natural language processing techniques.
+The Podcast Monitor project is a web application that allows users to monitor and keep track of their favorite podcasts.
+The application periodically checks for new episodes of podcasts and sends notifications to the user via email when new episodes are available.
+It also provides a user interface for adding new podcasts to monitor and viewing the available podcasts.

+## How to Run the Project

+To run the Podcast Monitor project, follow these steps:

 ## Installation